zephyrproject-rtos/zephyr/samples/power/power_mgr/README.txt

 1. CPU Low Power State
 2. Deep Sleep - demonstrates invoking suspend/resume handlers of devices to save device states and switching to deep sleep state.
-4. No-op - no operation and letting kernel do its idle
+3. No-op - no operation and letting kernel do its idle

 This application uses Intel Quark SE Microcontroller C1000 board for the demo.

-When started, the app waits for a toggle of GPIO pin 16.
-GPIO Pin 16 is DIO 8 in arduino_101 and DIO 4 in quark_se_c1000_devboard.

-Toggle the GPIO pin in the following sequence:-
-	1) Start connected to GND during power on or reset.
-	2) Disconnect from GND and connect to 3.3V
-	3) Disconnect from 3.3V.
-Test should start now.
+It demonstrates power operations on the x86 and ARC cores in the board.
 --------------------------------------------------------------------------------

 Building and Running Project: